DennisSackmann/chrome_extension_timeout/README.md

 # About

 A Chrome Extension, to stay productive during work.
-It Blocks your websites in your timeline.
+It blocks your websites in your timeline.